-Other than what is disclosed in note 1 of the Company's audited annual financial statements for the year ended 31 December 2013, the Company has not and does not expect to adopt any new accounting policies during the year ended December 31, 2014.
-The Company also did not adopt any new accounting policies during the most recently completed financial year other than what is disclosed in note 1 of the Company's audited annual financial statements for the year ended 31 December 2013.
+Other than what is disclosed in note 1 of the Company's audited annual financial statements, the Company has not and does not expect to adopt any new accounting policies subsequent to the end of the most recently completed financial year.
+The Company also did not adopt any new accounting policies during the most recently completed financial year other than as disclosed in note 1 of the audited annual financial statements.